Learning to Increase Motorcycle Rider Visibility

 Learning the SEE elements, skills and understanding how and when to use them can be done at training courses or riding schools.
 One of the things that will be discussed is how studies have shown that intersections are the most likely place for a collision to occur and especially if a passenger vehicle is turning left in front of the motorcycle.
 Usually, in this type of impact, the driver of the vehicle is at fault for not yielding to the right of way of the motorcyclist.

 Another thing that some research has found is drivers of passenger vehicles often drive without being fully alert, almost like the vehicle is on autopilot making it from one destination to another.
 Riding a motorcycle is the complete opposite.
 What may be common for vehicle drivers is not recommended for motorcyclists.
 The rider must be alert and aware of every element around them to be safe and enjoy riding.

 The SEE method is learned in steps when attending training classes and used on the road, by focusing on all of the elements one at a time and then integrating them into your riding habits.
 The rider will also need to remember not to over or under estimate their riding skills in situations that could result in an impact.

-Taking one of these courses is recommended for riders and if the motorcyclist is experienced, then refresher or advanced courses can be extremely helpful after the cold weather break.
-It can help to eliminate any bad habits that have been picked up and add to the skills the rider has to have more control on the roadway.
+Taking one of these courses is recommended for riders.
+And if the motorcyclist is experienced, then refresher or advanced courses can be extremely helpful after the cold weather break.
+Also, it can help to eliminate any bad habits that have been picked up.
+Plus, it can add to the skills the rider has to have more control of the roadway.